Skip to content

 What you will learn?

-The course strengthens participants’ capacity to:
+The programme strengthens participants’ capacity to:

 • Conduct desk-based gender and diversity analysis of the country, context or area of operation.